 The clip below reflects this month's featured lesson as Grammy award winning artist Mavis Staples reflects on the history of the song "Wish I Had Answered", written by her father Roebuck 'Pops' Staples.
 Listen and watch carefully for the musical collaboration that ensues in the more contemporary version of this song.
 Then sing and experience the song with your students.

-Create a demo account to view the full Take Me To The River Elective within the Berklee PULSE site, which includes a year's worth of original materials designed to provide teachers with resources that engage students in curricular activities that inspire creativity and collaboration.
+Create a PULSE account to view the full Take Me To The River Elective within the Berklee PULSE site, which includes a year's worth of original materials designed to provide teachers with resources that engage students in curricular activities that inspire creativity and collaboration.

 Students will be able to: